dtyryshkin7/codetober-files/README.md

 ## Repository Structure

-- **aircraft_engine.tf**: Defines the configuration for the XJ-9000 engine, including its model, capacity, and security password.
+- **aircraft_engine.md**: Defines the configuration for the XJ-9000 engine, including its model, capacity, and security password.

 ## Terraform Resource Definitions